Quenched Point-to-Point Free Energy for Random Walks in Random Potentials: Continuity in the i.i.d. case

 Observe that $|\tau(\bfv)-mk|$ and $|x^{\bfv}_{\tau(\bfv)}-mk\xi|$ are (essentially) bounded by the total length of the bad segments and hence by $C\e mk$.
 Moreover, due to total ergodicity $\pres_\ell(g,\cdot)$ is concave on $\Uset_0$ and hence continuous in its interior.
 Thus, we can choose $\e>0$ small enough so that \eqref{continuity-goal2} would then follow if we show

 This, in turn, follows from showing \beq \eeq To justify the step to \eqref{cont-17}, first delete all terms from that depend on $\w$ or $(z_i)$ outside of good slabs.
 Since $g\le 0$ this goes in the right direction.
-The remaining terms can be written in the form $\sum_i g(T_{x^{\bfv}_i}\w^{\bfv}, z^{\bfv}_{i+1,i+\ell})$ for a certain subset of indices $i\in\{0,\dotsc, \tau(\bfv)-1\}$.
+The remaining terms can be written as $\sum_i g(T_{x^{\bfv}_i}\w^{\bfv}, z^{\bfv}_{i+1,i+\ell})$ for a certain subset of indices $i\in\{0,\dotsc, \tau(\bfv)-1\}$.
 Then add in the terms for the remaining indices to capture the entire sum

 The terms added correspond to terms that originally straddled good and bad segments.
 Hence since $g$ is local in its dependence on both $\w$ and $z_{1,\infty}$ there are at most $C\e mk$ such terms.
 Since $g$ is bounded, choosing $\e$ small enough allows us to absorb all such terms into one $mk\delta$ error.